d-ries/linux-essentials/04_filesandfolders/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i> In Windows an absolute path will start with `C:\` rather than `/`!

-?> <i class="fa-solid fa-circle-info"></i> Did you know the Linux CLI has command and pathcompletion?
+?> <i class="fa-solid fa-circle-info"></i> Did you know the Linux CLI has command- and pathcompletion?
 Try pressing the `tab` key when typing part of a command, file or folder name.
 If any command, file or folder matches the first part of the text you typed it will automatically complete the word for you!

 ?> <i class="fa-solid fa-circle-info"></i> When using tab completion on a directory it will end with a slash (/), e.g. `cd /home/student/`.
 The last slash (/) is optional, so it is exactly the same as `cd /home/student`